 In the age of call blocking and labeling, it’s hard to keep up with how many new features and technologies are available at the carrier, device, and app level.
 As consumers continue to voice concerns about unwanted and scam calls, pressure on the telecom industry has resulted in an influx of methodologies by which scam, spam, fraud, and unknown calls can be minimized.

-For a quick crash course on the most popular solutions out there today, we’ve included call blocking and labeling solutions provided by the top four carriers as well as two very interesting features provided by Google and Apple.
+For a quick crash course on the most popular solutions out there today, we’ve included call blocking and labeling solutions provided by the top four carriers, in partnership with their 3rd party analytics providers, as well as two very interesting features now provided via Google and Apple mobile devices.

 As the first carrier to release free call blocking features to subscribers in the weeks following the FCC’s Default Call Blocking Declaratory Ruling, this carrier continues to add new features that make “unwanted robocalls even easier to avoid.”

 The free version of AT&T’s Call Protect includes:

 Call Protect Plus (paid features) include:

 Verizon works with the call blocking and labeling analytics provider, Transaction Network Services (TNS).
 They were the second major carrier to release free call blocking options to subscribers in September 2019, through its free Call Filter app to screen incoming calls.

 Current Verizon customers on eligible plans with compatible Android devices are automatically enrolled in the free version of Call Filter. iPhone users are required to download and sign-in to the free Call Filter app from the app store.